mashiyat210031/mashiyat210031.github.io/_projects/html-landing-page.md

 ## 🔚 Conclusion

-The **Nova Landing Page** project is a compact but effective showcase of essential front-end development skills.
+The **HTML Landing Page** project is a compact but effective showcase of essential front-end development skills.
 It demonstrates how clean structure, thoughtful design, and attention to detail can result in a modern and user-friendly interface — even without relying on frameworks or JavaScript.
 It’s a perfect example of building from the ground up with only the fundamentals: HTML and CSS.